Offal: Japan

-Japan also has a long history of eating offal, and the Manyoshu, an anthology compiled around the 7th to 8th century, mentions eating deer liver as a household dish and stomach as salted fish.
+Japan has a long history of eating offal, and the Man'yoshu, an anthology compiled around the 7th to 8th century, mentions eating deer liver as a household dish and stomach as salted fish.

 There is a popular belief in Japan that people did not eat offal, and that Japan was a Buddhist country and did not eat meat before the Meiji period.
 In fact, meat was well eaten in Japan even before the Meiji period, and there are many records in written sources, and there is a long history of eating offal in Japan.

 A dish of horse offal cooked in a pot has been a common dish since the Edo period, and the Ryukyu Kingdom, which was located in present-day Okinawa, has been in existence since the 15th century and has a custom of eating pork in its entirety, including the offal.

 Although there was an official ban on eating meat in Japan during the Edo period, the culture of eating meat actually continued, and many meat dishes from various animals are recorded in literature.
 In addition, there are still meat specialty restaurants in Japan that have been in business for 300 years.

-Hormon-yaki was previously known as motsu-yaki, and this dish has long been on the menus of Edo-era restaurants.
+Some types of offal, like the liver and chicken gizzards (砂肝, sunagimo) served as yakitori, are considered desirable and are referred to be by name.
+Less desirable parts, including but not limited to the intestines, are collectively referred to as (もつ, motsu) or (ホルモン, horumon).
+The origin of the term horumon is disputed: while folk etymology claims it comes from Osaka dialect (放る物, hōrumon), "things to throw away", it more likely originates from marketing offal as a nutritious and thus hormone-producing food.

+Offal can be fried and sold on skewers or (串, kushi) in kushikatsu (串カツ) or (串揚げ, kushiage) restaurants and street vendor pushcarts.
+When grilled, it is usually called horumonyaki.
+It is also served as a soup called (もつ煮, motsuni) with miso, ginger, and finely chopped green onions to cut the smell, as well as other ingredients and internal organs such as the stomach, depending on the preparer.
+In Okinawa, the soup is called (中身汁, nakamijiru) and served without miso as the chitterlings are put through a long cleaning process to get rid of the smell so the miso is not needed.
+In Nagoya it is called (どて焼き, doteyaki) and is served with red miso and without the soup.
+In Fukuoka, it is called motsunabe (もつ鍋) and is served as a nabe stew along with cabbage, chives, mungbean sprout, and tofu.